 Check out a map: the 49th Parallel is not as far away as it may first appear.
 At my school, Brentwood College School, for instance, we can actually see Mt.
 Baker in Washington State from our classroom windows!

 American students studying in Canada are very well prepared for college, as the quality of Canadian secondary school education is renowned globally.
-In terms of a culture of education, Canada is ranked #1 in the world as the most educated nation on earth.
+In terms of the culture of education, Canada is ranked #1 in the world as the most educated nation on earth.

 Specialists.
-Many schools like Brentwood have its own US University Counselor who works with all students exploring the United States upon graduation.
+Many schools like Brentwood have their own US University Counselor who works with all students exploring the United States upon graduation.
 These people work personally with each student (and their family) seeking admission to a school in the US.

 Many schools in Canada have a long tradition of successfully educating American students.
 This is not something new or a ‘gamble’.
 It is an opportunity.